 Safety Signs serve very specific and very important tasks.
-They alert us to danger, warn us of potential hazards and caution us to be safe.
-With the right signage and proper procedure, many work place accidents and injuries can be avoided.
-The key is finding the right signs for your work place.
+They alert us to danger, warn us of potential hazards, and caution us to be safe.
+With the right signage and proper procedure, many workplace accidents and injuries can be avoided.
+The key is finding the right signs for your workplace.

 Danger: Danger signs are used in areas with the highest level of risk.
 OSHA states that Danger signs indicate an immediate danger and special precautions are required to avoid serious injury or even loss of life.
 These signs are only to be used in the most severe of cases.
-OSHA requires that Danger signs be a white with red or black lettering or diagrams.
+OSHA requires that Danger signs be white with red or black lettering or diagrams.

 Warning: Warning signs are typically used in areas where potential hazards are not quite as immediate or severe as those found in areas requiring danger signs.
-While the potential for serious injury or death may occur, the danger is less imminent than those areas that require danger signs.
-OSHA requires that these signs be an orange or white background with black lettering or diagrams.
+While the potential for serious injury or death may occur, the danger is less imminent than in those areas that require danger signs.
+OSHA requires that these signs be on an orange or white background with black lettering or diagrams.

 Caution: The Last of the three main classifications is Caution.
 Caution signs are used to highlight areas of potential concern that could result in minor to moderate injury.
 While the possibility of catastrophic injury or death is not present, these signs provide notice to remain safe in the area.
-OSHA requires these signs have a yellow or white background with black lettering or diagram.
+OSHA requires these signs to have a yellow or white background with black lettering or a diagram.

 Importance of what safety signs can do in the workplace.

-Safety signs in the work place

-help keep workers safe and working, but they can serve different purposes as well.
+Safety signs in the workplace help keep workers safe and working, but they can serve different purposes as well.
 While safety is paramount, signs can also work as a guide to navigate the working environment.
-Notice signs for instance, share important information and guidelines to follow.
+Notice signs, for instance, share important information and guidelines to follow.
 They can instruct those present that hearing protection is required or the need for hard hats and eye protection.
 Signs can aid in fire safety or provide directions to customers, clients, or delivery people.
 Finally, signs can help to bridge a language barrier.
 Signs with graphics as well as text are very common in the workplace and they allow those who cannot speak the language to understand the signs' intended meaning.